ibmsoe/bigtop_cluster/benchmark/README.md

 Make sure Hadoop HDFS and Spark are started before you start the benchmark execution.

+!!!
+Add section on ssh requirement for cluster-wide fs cache purging.

+!!!
+Add section on acquiring `spark-bench` / `tpcds-kit` / `spark-sql-perf-0.3.2`.

 Modify bench-env.sh according to your environment.
+Required environment variables are `SPARK_MASTER` and `CLUSTER_NODES`.

 ### Spark-Bench Logistics Regression